 TAMs are the crucial and dominant immune cells in the TME and significantly contribute to tumor progression by promoting angiogenesis, mediating tumor immunosuppression by inhibiting T cell function, they secrete chemokines which contribute to the recruitment of T regulatory cells in the tumor microenvironment and promote tumor cell intravasation via VEGF expression (see Figure 5).
 TAMs are activated by mediators secreted from tumor-infiltrating lymphocytes such as Th2, Treg cells, IL-10, TGF- β .
-(183) By reducing antitumor immunity, Foxp3+ regulatory T (Treg) cells and tumor-associated macrophages (TAMs) both aid in the growth of tumors.
+(204) By reducing antitumor immunity, Foxp3+ regulatory T (Treg) cells and TAMs both aid in the growth of tumors.
 Researchers identified TAMs and Tregs as responsible for direct tumor immune evasion.
-(184) TAMs and Tregs combine to form a cellular network that is partially redundant and contributes to the robustness of tumor immunosuppression as well as resistance to immunotherapy.
-(170, 184)
+(205) TAMs and Tregs combine to form a cellular network that is partially redundant and contributes to the robustness of tumor immunosuppression as well as resistance to immunotherapy.
+(191, 205)

 TAMs play a major role in tumor metastases.
-(185) Cancer-associated fibroblast are produced because of the mesenchymal transition of endothelial cells during the growth of tumors, and they secrete Heat shock protein-90 alpha (Hsp90α), which promotes M2 polarization and maintains an immunosuppressive milieu.
-(186) By secreting different mediators that alter the tumor promoting TME, TAMs can accelerate the growth of tumors.
-Proangiogenic growth factors, such as vascular endothelial growth factor (VEGF), platelet-derived growth factor (PDGF), fibroblast growth factor (FGF), and transforming growth factor- (TGF-), NF-kB-mediated factors that prevent apoptosis, and proangiogenic growth factors (177) that promote cancer cell migration and metastasis.
-(170) TAMs can also increase the tumor stemness, which upregulates the release of immunosuppressive cytokines such as IL-1ra.
-(170, 187) By releasing growth factors like the epidermal growth factor receptor (EGFR), which encourages the proliferation of cancer cells, TAMs may directly drive the proliferation of cancer cells.
-(188) In hepatocellular carcinoma, active Wnt/-catenin signaling induced by a greater number of invading macrophages can promote the proliferation of tumor progenitor cells, and targeted macrophage reduction can diminish Wnt and slow tumor growth.
-(189)
+(206) Cancer-associated fibroblast are produced because of the mesenchymal transition of endothelial cells during the growth of tumors, and they secrete Heat shock protein-90 alpha (Hsp90α), which promotes M2 polarization and maintains an immunosuppressive milieu.
+(207) By secreting different mediators that alter the tumor promoting TME, TAMs can accelerate the growth of tumors.
+Proangiogenic growth factors, such as VEGF, platelet-derived growth factor (PDGF), fibroblast growth factor (FGF), and transforming growth factor- (TGF-), NF-kB-mediated factors that prevent apoptosis, and proangiogenic growth factors (198) that promote cancer cell migration and metastasis.
+(191) TAMs can also increase the tumor stemness, which upregulates the release of immunosuppressive cytokines such as IL-1ra.
+(191, 208) By releasing growth factors like the epidermal growth factor receptor (EGFR), which encourages the proliferation of cancer cells, TAMs may directly drive the proliferation of cancer cells.
+(209) In hepatocellular carcinoma, active Wnt/-catenin signaling induced by a greater number of invading macrophages can promote the proliferation of tumor progenitor cells, and targeted macrophage reduction can diminish Wnt and slow tumor growth.
+(210)

 By controlling the PI3k/Akt pathways in cancer cells, TAMs may block proapoptotic cytokines such tumor necrosis factor-related apoptosis-inducing ligand (TRAIL).
-(190) By introducing miRNAs into cancer cells, such as colorectal cancer and pancreatic ductal adenocarcinoma cells, exosomes produced by M2 macrophages spread malignancy.
-(191) Metastatic cells use the Cysteine-cysteine motif chemokine ligand 20 (CCL20), also known as macrophage inflammatory protein- 3α , MIP 3α) - Chemokine receptor 6 (CCR6) axis/pathway to attract monocytes and differentiate them into metastasis-associated macrophages (MAMs) that support tumor cell survival and metastasis by suppressing T cells.
-(170, 176) Additionally, TAMs release several enzymes, such as matrix metalloproteinases (MMPs) and cyclooxygenase type-2 (COX-2), which all work to promote angiogenesis by destroying the matrix and enabling endothelial cells to invade.
-(192) Despite TAMs having pro-tumorigenic characteristics, they can ingest tumor cells, and cause tumor apoptosis by releasing NO, ROS, and IL-12, which encourage anti-tumor responses and limit tumor growth in specific situations.
-(193) This suggests that immunosuppressive and immunostimulatory TAM can coexist in the same tumor.
-(170, 173, 194)
+(211) By introducing miRNAs into cancer cells, such as colorectal cancer and pancreatic ductal adenocarcinoma cells, exosomes produced by M2 macrophages spread malignancy.
+(212) Metastatic cells use the Cysteine-cysteine motif chemokine ligand 20 (CCL20), also known as macrophage inflammatory protein-3 α , MIP3 α) - Chemokine receptor 6 (CCR6) axis/pathway to attract monocytes and differentiate them into metastasis-associated macrophages (MAMs) that support tumor cell survival and metastasis by suppressing T cells.
+(191, 197) Additionally, TAMs release several enzymes, such as matrix metalloproteinases (MMPs) and cyclooxygenase type-2 (COX-2), which all work to promote angiogenesis by destroying the matrix and enabling endothelial cells to invade.
+(213) Despite TAMs having pro-tumorigenic characteristics, they can ingest tumor cells, and cause tumor apoptosis by releasing NO, ROS, and IL-12, which encourage anti-tumor responses and limit tumor growth in specific situations.
+(214) This suggests that immunosuppressive and immunostimulatory TAM can coexist in the same tumor.
+(191, 194, 215)

 Figure 5.
 The role of tumor associated macrophages in cancer.
 (Source: Reproduced from Kumari et al under Creative Commons Attribution 4.0 International License).
-(169)
+(190)